Azure/bicep/docs/experimental-features.md

 ## Other experimental functionality

+### `publish-provider` CLI Command
+Command that allows the publishing of providers to Azure Container Registries (ACRs).
+For more information, see [Using the Deployment Pane](./experimental/deploy-ui.md).

 ### Deployment Pane
 The Deployment Pane is a UI panel in VSCode that allows you to connect to your Azure subscription and execute validate, deploy & whatif operations and get instant feedback without leaving the editor.
 For more information, see [Using the Deployment Pane](./experimental/deploy-ui.md).